 These travel credit cards require a 740 credit score to have the best approval odds.

-Wrap Up on the Chase Sapphire Preferred Benefits
+Wrap Up on the Chase Sapphire Preferred Bonus and Benefits

-The Chase Sapphire Preferred is one of the best flexible travel rewards cards because of its redemption options.
+The Chase Sapphire Preferred® Card is one of the best flexible travel rewards cards because of its redemption options.
 Your points are worth 1 cent each for cash and gift card rewards.
-Your points are worth 1.25 cents each when you redeeming for award travel.
+Your points are worth 1.25 cents each when you redeem them for award travel.
 You can also transfer them on a 1:1 basis to airline and hotel partners including Southwest, United, JetBlue, and Hyatt.